Tadhg 'Tehran' Hickey - The Antisemitic Hate Speech Ireland Allows To Blossom In Plain Sight

 But Hickey’s penchant for radicalism and encouraging the extermination of Israel shouldn’t be dismissed too quickly.

-Although Hickey lacks the commitment to hop on a failed flotilla, preferring to do his hate-mongering from dry land, he still has as reach of 164K followers (on X alone).
-Like most rabid antisemites, Hickey is periodically deplatformed which has led him to open a sideline of … soliciting donations.
+Although Hickey lacks the commitment to hop on a failed flotilla, preferring to do his hate-mongering from dry land, apparently, he still has as reach of 164K followers (on X alone) - in addition to Tik Tok and YouTube.

-Besides offering a warped version of world events, Hickey also platforms a motley and ever-rotating crew of fringe haters whom he eagerly platforms.
-These include conspiracy theorists, a carefully curated cast of Jews who just all happen to share precisely his view that Israel is committing a genocide, and … the odd Iranian who also happens to adulate the Iranian Guards (Dissident Iranians, for what it’s worth, are usually dismissed out of hand as paid Zionist shills, part of the global cabal.)
+These include conspiracy theorists, a carefully curated cast of Jews who just all happen to share precisely his view that Israel is committing a genocide, and … the odd Iranian who also happens to adulate the Iranian Guards (dissident Iranians, for what it’s worth, are usually dismissed out of hand as paid Zionist shills, part of the global cabal.)

 But How Does A Cork “Comic” Become An Iranian Propagandist, Anyway?